In-Tray Examples and Tips

 - Does the document require immediate attention or can it be postponed and until when?

 - Does the document concern the entire organisation or is it a personal matter?

-- By when must the task be fulfilled?
-Is it dependant on the performance of another task?
+- What is the deadline for this task?
+Does it depend on the completion of other tasks?
 Does it clash with any other tasks?

-- Does the task concern an important member of the organisation?
+- Does the task involve an important member of the organisation?

 - How important is the task?